Greenlandic language: Case

 Both grammatical core cases, ergative and absolutive, are used to express grammatical and syntactical roles of participant noun phrases.
 The oblique cases express information related to movement and manner.

 The instrumental case is versatile.
 It is used for the instrument with which an action is carried out, for oblique objects of intransitive verbs (also called antipassive verbs) and for secondary objects of transitive verbs.

 There is no case marking if the noun is incorporated.
 Many sentences can be constructed oblique object as well as incorporated object.

 It is also used to express the meaning of "give me" and to form adverbs from nouns:

 The allative case describes movement towards something.

 It is also used with numerals and the question word qassit to express the time of the clock and in the meaning "amount per unit":

 The locative case describes spatial location:

 The ablative case describes movement away from something or the source of something:

 The prosecutive case describes movement through something and the medium of writing or a location on the body.

-It is also used to describe a group of people such as a family as belonging to the modified noun.
+The prosecutive case ending "-kkut" is distinct from the affix "-kkut" which denotes a noun and its companions, e.g. a person and friends or family:

 The equative case describes similarity of manner or quality.
 It is also used to derive language names from nouns denoting nationalities: "like a person of x nationality [speaks]".